Chinez-droid/Blott-Studio/README.md

 # 📰 Blott Studio
-This is a stunning finance news app with the option to view a highlight of the news in a dashboard or navigate to an external site to access the detailed news content.
+Blott Studio is a stunning finance news app with the option to view a highlight of the news in a dashboard or navigate to an external site to access the detailed news content.

 ## 📽️ Demo
 https://github.com/user-attachments/assets/4720c287-3f33-4fce-9286-f9f01302ee78